 Our team of experts is here to guide you through every step of the process, equipping you with all the essential knowledge you need before embarking on your house-building journey.

 Building a custom home involves several factors that you may not be aware of, including the cost of materials, labor, land, architectural designs, and interior design fees.
 These factors' prices may vary based on the location, time of year, and market trends.
-It can be overwhelming to calculate the overall cost to build a house in 2023 without considering these variables.
+It can be overwhelming to calculate the overall cost to build a house in 2024 without considering these variables.

-But don't worry, our team has got you covered!
+But don't worry, our team has got you covered.
 We have done the hard work of providing a rough estimate of what you can expect to pay as you begin to build your dream home.
 Please note that these are approximate numbers and may vary considerably from project to project.
 However, it should give you a good starting point to plan your budget.

 After calculating the costs, you may find that the price range for building a custom home falls between $900k to over $3.5 million.
 However, if you're aiming to build a larger custom-built home on an eccentric lot with luxurious designs and unique materials, keep in mind that the prices will vary due to raw materials, labor, and design fees.
 The materials used, such as lumber and copper, along with the products made from them, will significantly impact your overall budget.